umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 In this article, we're going to sidestep this barrier by providing the necessary tools to support web applications out of pre-built stochadex simulations.
 This application-building framework makes use of both WebAssembly [@wasm] technology for browser-based user experience (eliminating the need for a Go compiler on the user's side), and websocket client I/O with a local python server run by the user.

+- Need explanation of how the sim is embedded within the JavaScript application (using direct param setting for input passing in a callback for output) as well as potentially a diagram to help explain it.
+- Talk about performance limitations; restriction to single-threading but maintaining asynchronous runtime retained when goroutines are compiled to WebAssembly.
+- Introduce the dexetera app, hosted statically here: [https://umbralcalc.github.io/dexetera](https://umbralcalc.github.io/dexetera).
+- Discuss how specific examples will be introduced in the next section.

 ## Archetype simulation components

 In this section we're going to define some archetype components which are typically useful in developing simulations of real-world systems.
 These archetypes will help to both illustrate how partitioning the state can be helpful to conceptualise the phenomena one wishes to simulate, and provide some practical insights into how the stochadex may be configured for different purposes.